telmen/wash-guide/README.md

-# Washing Guide
+# Wash Guide for wearings

-Description of repo